skriegman/2019-RSS/README.md

     cd ../voxelyzeMain/
     make

-Navigate back out to the exp folder and run one of the *.py with two args (seed and runtime):
+Navigate back out to the exp folder and run one of the *.py with two args (seed and runtime; let's set both to 1 for now):

     cd ../exp
     python RSS_0B_Half_Leg_XYZDB.py 1 1

-You should start seeing some output being produced in your console, and a new directory being created (evosoro/evosoro/basic_data), which contains the results of the simulation.
+You should start seeing some output being produced in your console, and a new directory being created (~/evosoro/evosoro/run_1), which contains the results of the simulation.

 After allowing the experiment to run for a few generations, you can view the shape/controller adaptation by opening up the generated .vxa files within the VoxCAD GUI.
 A .vxa file is just an XML file representing a robot that can be simulated by VoxCad/Voxelyze.
 Different versions of the physics engine can play slightly different .vxa files.